Flat Spectrum Radio Quasars as high-energy neutrino sources: Neutrinos and the closest CLASH FSRQs

 \section{Neutrinos and the closest CLASH FSRQs}

-In the previous section, we assessed the correlation between neutrinos and CLASH objects by counting the number of neutrino events that include FSRQs within their 90\% confidence error regions.
-In this Section, we use a different approach by analyzing the angular distances between each of the 15 considered neutrino events and the nearest CLASH source.
-Fig.~\ref{fig:decerr} presents the minimum distances between the 15 neutrino positions and CLASH sources as a function of declination, considering only objects with a flux density above 100 mJy (497 sources).
-The figure also includes the mean and standard deviation of the distribution of minimum distances from a random sample for comparison.
+In the previous section we assessed the correlation between neutrinos and CLASH objects by counting the number of neutrino events that include FSRQs within their 90\% confidence error regions.
+In this section we present a different approach, analysing the angular distances between each of the 15 considered neutrino events and the nearest CLASH source.
+Figure~\ref{fig:decerr} presents the minimum distances between the 15 neutrino positions and CLASH sources as a function of declination, considering only objects with a flux density above 100 mJy (497 sources).
+The figure also shows, for comparison, the mean and standard deviation of the distribution of minimum distances obtained from random control samples.
+Specifically, we generated 10,000 control samples of 497 elements, randomly extracted from the RQ population, which uniformly covers the same area as the CLASH sample.
+As an additional check, we produced 10,000 further samples by randomizing the positions within a circular annulus of radius 3–10$^{\circ}$ around the original locations of the CLASH and RQ quasars, finding perfectly consistent numbers.

 A clear trend emerges when comparing the subsamples at low and high declinations.
-At low declinations, the distances between 7 out of 8 neutrino events and the nearest CLASH source are consistent with random expectations.
-In contrast, at higher declinations, all 7 neutrino events have a nearby CLASH bright object within $\lesssim$ 0.7$^\circ$, significantly closer than expected from random distributions.
+At low declinations, the distances between seven out of the eight neutrino events and the nearest CLASH source are consistent with random expectations.
+In contrast, at higher declinations, all seven neutrino events have a nearby CLASH bright object within $\lesssim$ 0.7$^\circ$, significantly closer than expected from random distributions.

-We apply a Kolmogorov-Smirnov (KS) test to evaluate whether the CLASH-neutrino distance distribution differs significantly from a random distribution.
-The results, for both the full sample of 15 neutrino events and the high-declination subsample (7 events), are presented in Fig.~\ref{fig:p_vs_flux} and summarized in Tab.~\ref{tab:montec} for different radio flux density thresholds.
+We applied a Kolmogorov-Smirnov (KS) test to evaluate whether the CLASH-neutrino distance distribution differs significantly from a random distribution.
+The results, for both the full sample of 15 neutrino events and the high-declination subsample (7 events), are presented in Fig.~\ref{fig:p_vs_flux} and summarized in Table~\ref{tab:montec} for different radio flux density thresholds.
 While the difference is moderately significant for the full sample, the high-declination subsample shows a much stronger deviation from randomness.
 The minimum uncorrected p-value at flux limit of 100 mJy is 4$\times$10$^{-6}$, corresponding to a significance of 4.0$\sigma$ after accounting for the six trials (Fig.~\ref{fig:p_vs_flux}).